AdaCore/ada_language_server/README.md

 }
 ```

-The Ada Language Server's settings are described [here](doc/settings.md).
-Configuring neovim to use project-specific settings is described neovim's
+Workspace-specific [ALS Settings](doc/settings.md) such as the `projectFile` can be provided in a `.als.json` file at the root of the workspace.

+Alternatively, workspace-specific settings can also be configured as per the
 [lspconfig wiki](https://github.com/neovim/nvim-lspconfig/wiki/Project-local-settings)

 ### Integration with emacs lsp-mode

+Workspace-specific [ALS Settings](doc/settings.md) such as the `projectFile` can be provided in a `.als.json` file at the root of the workspace.

-The configuration for each project can be provided using a `.dir-locals.el`
+Alternatively the configuration for each project can be provided using a `.dir-locals.el`
 file defined at the root of each project.

 The scenario variables should be declared in your `.emacs` or any loaded